YeyaoChen/LFSSR-ESAPE/README.md

 1. run './4×/train.py' to train your own model
 2. run './4×/test.py' to test the trained model

-The pre-trained model (8× and 4x) can be downloaded from xxx.
+The pre-trained model (8× and 4x) can be downloaded via Baidu Drive：https://pan.baidu.com/s/1cYrV5BvvjHijtYVr6CWNhQ (key: SAPE)